 To know !

-If you want to cycle along the Canal du Midi, we recommend using mountain bikes or all-terrain bikes.
-Development works are underway but to date it is necessary to be equipped with bicycles suitable for irregular terrain.
-For the rental of classic or electric mountain bikes, you will find what you are looking for at Mellow Bikes in Roubia.
-Another option for classic bikes: Bike rental at Homps.
+If you want to cycle along the Canal du Midi, we recommend using mountain bikes or mountain bikes.
+Development work is underway but to date it is necessary to be equipped with bicycles suitable for uneven terrain.
+For the rental of classic or electric mountain bikes, you can contact Hugo de Languedoc MTB Evasion.
+It is also possible to have electric mountain bikes delivered to Homps by contacting Big Up Cycling.